termux/x11-packages/CONTRIBUTING.md

 Many packages should be patched in order to work in the Termux.
 Before submitting a pull request, take a look on https://wiki.termux.com/wiki/Differences_from_Linux.

-You may often see hardcoded paths like:
+1. You may often see hardcoded paths like:

-* /bin/sh
+   * /bin
    * /etc
    * /tmp
+   * /usr
    * /var

    You should fix them by prepending `@TERMUX_PREFIX@`.
+   If program use path like /sbin, you will have to rewrite it as `@TERMUX_PREFIX@/bin` because Termux does not have sbin directory.

+2. Make sure that program does not use system calls forbidden on Android 8 or newer.
+Examples of such calls are: link(), linkat() and some other.
+You will have to find replacements for them.
+Usage of uid/gid manipulating system calls like setuid(), setgid(), chown() is unwanted too - at least because these calls blocked by seccomp, also Termux is single-user non-root environment.

+3. Programs that use shared memory should be forcely linked with libandroid-shmem.
+Android's official implementation of shared memory is Ashmem.
+System calls like shmget() or shmat() (XSI shared memory) are blocked by seccomp on Android 8 or newer.

+4. Programs that use shm_open() or shm_unlink() (POSIX shared memory) should be linked with libposix-shm as Android does not provide implementation for these functions.

-Another problem is that most programs are written for GNU libc but Termux uses a Bionic libc supplied by Android OS.
-There are no general recommendations on fixing compatibility so there you should deal on your own.
+There are no other recommendations about porting programs to Termux so you will have to deal on your own.

 ### Quality control